 4. The book’s playful design proved tricky to manufacture.

 Although Carle was convinced to ditch the bookworm idea, the holes stuck, becoming the eaten-through portions of the various food items that the caterpillar devours.
-This distinguishing feature is part of what has made the book stand out for over 45 years—but it also almost thwarted production.
-The publisher failed to find a printer in the United States that could economically manufacture a book with so many die cuts, but was ultimately able to locate a suitable printer in Japan that took on the project.
+This distinguishing feature is part of what has made the book stand out for 50 years—but it also almost thwarted production.
+The publisher couldn't find a printer in the United States that could manufacture a book with so many die cuts for a reasonable price, but was able to find a publisher in Japan that could handle the work.

-5. It has been interpreted as a Catholic parable ...
+5. The book has been interpreted as a Catholic parable.

-Because of the central transformation—which features the caterpillar retreating into a cocoon only to reemerge a butterfly—the book is often thought to have religious undertones.
+Because of the book's central transformation—the caterpillar retreats into a cocoon, only to reemerge as a butterfly—the book is often thought to have religious undertones.
 It's a popular addition to sermons and Sunday school curriculums.

 7. Former President George W. Bush was a big fan of the book.

-When he made stops at schools along the campaign trail, Bush would only read The Very Hungry Caterpillar.
+When George W. Bush made stops at schools, he would only read The Very Hungry Caterpillar.
 "If teachers have put out other books his advance team will clear them," Nick Clark, the former chief curator and founding director of the Eric Carle Museum of Picture Book Art, told The Guardian.

-8. Carle thinks the sparseness of the book is part of its appeal.
+8. Eric Carle believed the sparseness of the book is part of its appeal.

-9. There was a terrible TV version ...
+9. There was an "awful" TV version of The Hungry Caterpillar.

-In 1993, the United Kingdom production company The Illuminated Film Company released a television version of The Very Hungry Caterpillar and several other of Carle’s stories as The World of Eric Carle.
+In 1993, the UK-based The Illuminated Film Company released a TV version of The Very Hungry Caterpillar and several other of Carle’s stories as The World of Eric Carle.
 The shorts went to DVD under the title The Very Hungry Caterpillar & Other Stories and are still available for download on iTunes or Amazon.
 You might want to think twice before purchasing, though: The author himself described the DVD set as "awful.
 God-awful.
 I'm ashamed of it."

 In 2010, CYBIRD Co., Ltd. debuted an educational video game based on The Very Hungry Caterpillar.
 Curiously, even though the book itself serves as an early tool for teaching counting, the video game, The Very Hungry Caterpillar's ABCs, focuses on language basics.

-Asked why he thinks The Very Hungry Caterpillar has enjoyed so much success, Carle had this to say:
+Asked why he thought The Very Hungry Caterpillar had enjoyed so much success, Carle—who passed away on May 23, 2021 at the age of 91—had this to say:

-12. There was a Google doodle for its 40th birthday ...
+12. The Hungry Caterpillar got a Google Doodle for its 40th birthday.